arminask/Port-Windows-11-Galaxy-A52s-5G/guide/install.md

 ### Flash the uefi image from orangefox recovery
 Navigate to the `uefi.img` file and flash it into boot

+> [!IMPORTANT]
+>
+> Flash UEFI, unplug the USB, and boot.
+Then, when Windows OOBE appears, connect the USB.
+If you don't do this, the device will stop when Windows boots.
+>

 # Boot back into Android
 > Use your backup boot image from orangefox recovery